swiftlang/swift-corelibs-foundation/Docs/Design.md

 * Surround Swift-runtime-specific code with the standard macro `#if DEPLOYMENT_RUNTIME_SWIFT`.
 * Surround platform-specific code with our standard macros `DEPLOYMENT_TARGET_MACOSX`, `DEPLOYMENT_TARGET_EMBEDDED` (all iOS platforms and derivatives), `DEPLOYMENT_TARGET_LINUX`.
-* Follow the code style of the .c file that you are working in.
+* Follow the coding style of the .c file that you are working in.